Community Engagement through Science,Technology,

 The School of Engineering at the University of Tasmania is an active player in community engagement through STEM education.

-Linking the programs we run with the Australian Curriculum for Maths and Science is very important to us.
-Please see this document (PDF, 2.3MB) for details on these links.
+- Linking the programs we run with the Australian Curriculum for Maths and Science is very important to us.
+Please see Links with Australian Curriculum in Maths and Science (PDF 2.3MB) for details on these links.

 We also believe that just as reading and writing are essential for language literacy, and inquiry is essential for scientific literacy, the ability to use the engineering design process — identifying a problem, designing a solution, then testing and improving the design — lies at the heart of technological literacy.
 If Australia is to reach (and maintain) a leadership role in innovation worldwide, we must “broaden the pipeline” by encouraging young learners to apply critical thinking to engineering and technical fields as well as to every other industry.

 The text in this paragraph has been adapted from The Museum of Science, Boston.